matthewfishermv/Statistics-with-R/Linear-Regression/Index.md

 ![Formula for correlation coefficient](/Course-Content/Images/Equations/correlation-coefficient-simplified.png)

-The correlation coefficient or **Pearson's correlation coefficient** is useful because it takes on a range of values between -1 and 1.
+Correlation measures how closely related two numeric variables are in a linear relationship [[2]](#references).
+The measure is useful because it takes on a range of values between -1 and 1.
 A value of 1 indicates the strongest possible positive association between x and y.
 A value of -1 indicates the strongest possible negative association between x and y.
 A value of 0 indicates no association between x and y.
 An example of each of these values of *r* are shown below:

 ![Correlation coefficient extreme values](/Course-Content/Images/correlation-coefficients.png)